adhamerlangga/adhamerlangga/README.md

 <br>

-- 🌱 I’m currently learning Data Engineer
+<h3>Some things about me :-</h3>
+- 🌱 Has experience in Data Science, both as a data analyst and data scientist.
+However after learning my passion is to be more technical and developing products, i'm leaning on data engineer and currently learning data engineering via bootcamps and online course

-- 📫 How to reach me **adhamsiwi.as@gmail.com**
+- 📫 Email me at **adhamsiwi.as@gmail.com**

-- ⚡ Fun fact :- Spending time at least 2 hours per day for learning anything.
-Mainly programming.
+- ⚡ Fun fact :- Spending time at least 2 hours per day for learning anything, mainly programming.

 <br>